Skills & Traits

 (Extraordinary)

-If this player is thrown by a team-mate, as described on page 52, they do not scatter before landing as they normally would.
+If this player is thrown by a team-mate, they do not scatter before landing as they normally would.
 Instead, you may place the Throw-in template over the player, facing towards either End Zone or either sideline as you wish.
 The player then moves from the target square D3 squares in a direction determined by rolling a D6 and referring to the Throw-in template.

 Take Root